nicholastn1/sales-calculator/README.md

 #### Domain Models

-- **`Product`**: Represents an individual item with attributes like name, price, and import status.
+- **`Product`**: Represents an individual item with attributes such as name, price, and import status.
 It encapsulates business logic for determining tax exemptions by checking against configurable keywords loaded from a YAML configuration file.
 - **`LineItem`**: Represents a product with its quantity in an order.
 It handles the calculation of taxes and totals for a specific product-quantity combination and manages the display formatting.

 #### Services